SpringIT/dotnet-letscode/README.md

 1. Open VS Code
 2. Open Workspace in folder /client
 3. Open Terminal > New Terminal
-4. In terminal window run command `npm install` and wait until it complete
+4. In terminal window run command `npm install` and wait until it the command completes
-5. In terminal window run `ng serve -o`
+5. In terminal window run `ng serve -o`.
+This will compile the angular app and open your browser

 ## Open Visual Studio